 Ta-da!
 Filling is done.

-This is the perfect dessert to bring to a holiday party, or to serve after a family meal.
+These easy pecan tarts are the perfect dessert to bring to a holiday party, or to serve after a family meal.
 I like to cut mine on the diagonal so it looks like little pie pieces (I’m sneaky like that).

 For the Pastry Dough

 - 1 1/2 tablespoons white sugar

 - 7 tablespoons unsalted cold butter - cut into 1/4" pieces